Landed Cost: Meaning, Formula & Calculator

 Operating costs are the final part of the landed cost equation.

-Purchasing staff, due diligence cost, travel, and exchange rates are included in overhead.
+Purchasing staff, due diligence costs, travel, and exchange rates are included in overhead.

 Landed Cost Example